 Payment protection insurance, also known as PPI, is a type of short-term income protection and is usually sold with products that you need to make repayments on, like a loan, credit card or mortgage.
 This type of policy covers you for the cost of the loan payments if you are made redundant or find yourself unable to work due to an illness or accident.
 The right policy means you will be able to meet your payments if something goes wrong.

 What is payment protection insurance?

-Making sure you’re able to cover these debts will help keep you out of debt if you do find yourself unable to work.
+Making sure you’re able to cover these costs should help keep you out of debt if you do find yourself unable to work.

 Policies typically cover:

-- Illness or disability
+- illness or disability

-- Circumstances that stop you working (i.e. becoming a carer)
+- circumstances that stop you working (i.e. becoming a carer)

-- Death (depending on your policy)
+- death (depending on your policy).